awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 ## Availability for IAM Database Authentication<a name="UsingWithRDS.IAMDBAuth.Availability"></a>

-IAM database authentication is available for the following database engines and instance classes:
+IAM database authentication is available for the following database engines and DB instance classes:
 + Aurora with MySQL compatibility version 1\.10 or higher\.
 All instance classes are supported, except for db\.t2\.small\.
 + Aurora with PostgreSQL compatibility, PostgreSQL versions 9\.6\.9 and 10\.4 or higher\.